 I am a GP in Tower Hamlets.
 My name is George Farrelly.
 My wife and I have been the GPs in a small practice called the Tredegar Practice for 22 years.
-We have two part time GP colleagues and a GP registrar working with us.
+We have two part time GP colleagues working with us.
 We are very grateful for their contribution.

 This blog aims to protest and to inform.
 My main point is this: the politicians and planners are making promises to you which are unrealistic and unworkable; & they are making demands of us which we cannot meet without going crazy.
 I am protesting against some policies.
 Not all of them are mad, but some are.
 The problem is that the whole system gets subverted by these few policies.
 I am protesting mainly about two policies; no doubt there are other mad policies, but I leave it to others to highlight these.

 Mad policy No. 1: In 2010, in the run up to the general election, the three main political parties all declared that they were in favour of abolishing GP practice boundaries, allowing patients to register with the practice of their choice, anywhere.
 This sounds like a good idea, and most people would welcome such a scheme.
 But as someone who has worked as a GP attempting to provide good quality general practice for 25 years I can tell you that it is quite mad.
 Click here for further information.